lhnguyen102/cuTAGI/README.md

 * [Citation](#citation)

 ## What is cuTAGI ?
-cuTAGI is an open source Bayesian Neural Networks that is based on Tractable Approximate Gaussian Inference (TAGI) theory.
-Currently, cuTAGI includes different types of layers for neural networks such as Full-connected, convolutional, and transpose convolutional layers. cuTAGI performs different tasks such as supervised-learning (e.g. classification and regression), unsupervised-learning (e.g. autoencoder), and reinforcement learning.
+cuTAGI is an open-source Bayesian neural networks library that is based on Tractable Approximate Gaussian Inference (TAGI) theory. cuTAGI includes several of the common neural network layer architectures such as full-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised-learning (i.e., classification and regression), unsupervised-learning (i.e., autoencoder) and reinforcement learning.

 ## Installation
 ### Ubuntu